Nine Energy Service Inc. (NINE): Skating on Thin Ice? We Know the Answer

 Goldman gave a rating of “Neutral” to NINE, setting the target price at $1.25 in the report published on March 27th of the previous year.

-During the last 5 trading sessions, NINE rose by +82.78%, which changed the moving average for the period of 200-days by +62.87% in comparison to the 20-day moving average, which settled at $1.96.
-In addition, Nine Energy Service Inc. saw 229.00% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NINE fell by -14.89%, which changed the moving average for the period of 200-days by +11.11% in comparison to the 20-day moving average, which settled at $2.40.
+In addition, Nine Energy Service Inc. saw 180.00% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading